Think you can't upgrade your room for only $100? Think again!

 Then, in an effort to make his books look more "design-y and less clutter-y," our expert arranged them by color.

 "Organizing your books by color is a designer's secret," Lauren says.
-"It makes the room like instantly sophisticated and pulled together and it doesn't cost you any money."
+"It makes the room look instantly sophisticated and pulled together and it doesn't cost you any money."

 Don't stop there!
 Here's another tip for revamping old furniture.